 Executive Director

-Most recently his combined choirs were invited to Germany and Austria during 2017 in honor of the 500th anniversary of the Protestant Reformation.
-As a guest maestro for Carnegie Hall and the Lincoln Center for the Performing Arts in New York City, he has conducted major works by Brahms, Mozart, Mendelssohn, Schubert, Handel, and Vivaldi, as well as world premieres for contemporary composers as Dan Forrest, Ola Gjeilo, and Rosephanye Powell.
-He was invited to conduct at Carnegie Hall for the seventh time in 2019.
-His University Concert Choir has also presented command performances at both Carnegie Hall and Avery Fisher Hall and was frequently featured on the Hour of Power’s national and international television broadcasts.
-His various choirs and ensembles have over 25 recording projects to their credit.
+As a guest maestro for Carnegie Hall and the Lincoln Center for the Performing Arts in New York City, James has conducted major works by Bach, Beethoven, Brahms, Handel, Mozart, Mendelssohn, Schubert, and Vivaldi, as well as world premieres by contemporary composers as Dan Forrest, Ola Gjeilo, and Rosephayne Powell.
+His combined choirs were invited to perform in Germany, Austria, and Switzerland in 2017 in honor of the 500th anniversary of the Protestant Reformation.
+His University Concert Choir, church choirs, and other vocal ensembles have presented command performances at both Carnegie Hall and Avery Fisher Hall, most recently in 2019, and were frequently featured on the Hour of Power’s national and international television broadcasts for over 20 years.
+His various choirs and ensembles have 27 recording projects to their credit.

 Jenny (Jee-El) Park